XM Directory Roles

 - Click Add a directory and select the directory you want this role to have access to.
 Users will be able to create and edit mailing lists as well as send emails in this directory.

 Qtip: If you don’t see your desired directory here, then that directory has not been enabled for role based access.
-See Enabling Directories to Use Role-Based Access to learn how to enable your directory.Qtip: You can add multiple directories to one role. - If desired, determine the additional directory privileges this role has by enabling or disabling the following options:
+See Enabling Directories to Use Role-Based Access to learn how to enable your directory.Qtip: You can add multiple directories to one role. - If desired, determine the additional directory privileges this role has by enabling or disabling the following option:

 - Click Add Users to add users to the role.

-Qtip: You can add multiple users to a role. - When finished, click Add.
+Qtip: You can add multiple users to a role.

 Managing & Deleting Directory Roles